-Their flat faces may look cute, but this face shape can also cause health problems for your Himalayan cat.
+Their flat faces may look cute, but the design can also cause health problems for your Himalayan cat.
 Brachycephalic face shapes, also seen in dog breeds like the Pug, can make it harder for your cat to breathe.
 This can be especially evident in warm or humid environments.

-This is also one of the reasons that Himalayan cats are more placid and laidback than some other breeds — they simply can’t breathe as easily when they have to exert themselves.
-Himalayans prefer cooler temperatures, so if you live in a hot or humid climate, they will need air conditioning in order to stay comfortable.
+This is also one of the reasons that Himalayan cats are calmer than some other breeds—they simply can’t breathe as easily when they have to exert themselves.
+Himalayans prefer cooler temperatures, and if you live in a hot or humid climate, they will need air conditioning in order to stay comfortable.

 Temperament & Intelligence of the Himalayan